lbenz730/world_cup_2022/README.md

-# World Cup 2022
+# FIFA World Cup 2022
 ---
-Modeling and simulation of the 2022 World Cup
+Modeling and simulation of the 2022 FIFA World Cup

 #### Model Script